-Redemption of Senior Notes In December 2012, the 11% Senior Notes due 2014 of DKK 3,917 million (EUR 525 million) were fully redeemed via proceeds from the capital increase in ISS A/S following the investment by Ontario Teachers' Pension Plan and KIRKBI Invest A/S as explained in note 39, Related parties.
+Redemption of Senior Notes In December 2012, the 11% Senior Notes due 2014 of DKK 3,917 million (EUR 525 million) were fully redeemed via proceeds from the capital increase in ISS Global A/S following the investment by Ontario Teachers' Pension Plan and KIRKBI Invest A/S in FS Invest S.à r.I (ISS Global A/S's ultimate parent company) as explained in note 38, Related parties.
 The redemption resulted in an expense of DKK 174 million due to the call premium of DKK 108 million and unamortised financing fees of DKK 66 million being expensed.